-4.5.
+5.5.
 Related Topics

-• For more information about Confidential Computing, see https://confidentialcomputing.io(external link).
+For more information about Confidential Computing, see here.

-Chapter 5.
+Chapter 6.
 Content Staging

 Staging is used by clients to download packages in advance, before they are installed.
 This allows package installation to begin as soon as it is scheduled, which can reduce the amount of time required for a maintenance window.